Ehiremen/super-sudo-helper/README.md

 The end goal is to have something that one can use to organize their life when solving a sudoku puzzle (less mental work, and no more erasing your previous solutions, YAY!)

-This is/was an in-class project, and some code stubs and files were supplied by my professor (Alice E. Fischer).
+This is/was an in-class project, and some code stubs and files (tools.cpp, tools.hpp) were supplied by my professor (Alice E. Fischer).